minhloi/dice/Dice/document/user_stories.md

 - As a user, I want to be able to view the main menu so that I can choose one of the options.

+- As a player, I want to have a chance to use a special ability so that I can gain an advantage over opponent.